Kofu city [甲府]

-He invaded to surrounding areas and extended his territory severalfold.
+He invaded to surrounding areas with his excellent war tactics and extended his territory severalfold.

-But after his death, Takeda family was destroyed by Nobunaga Oda, one of the strongest warlords.
+But after his death, Takeda family was destroyed by Oda Nobunaga, one of the strongest warlords.

-Kofu had been the Shingen's stronghold, and Shingen is still the hero in this area.
+Takeda Shingen had been based in Kofu, and he is still the hero in this area.

 There are many shrines and temples in the city, because Takeda family had protected them.

-It was built in 1919, and Shingen Takeda was enshrined here.
+It was built in 1919, and Takeda Shingen was enshrined in this shrine.

 There is a treasure museum displaying many articles related to Takeda family in the precincts.

-It is a temple of Pure Land Buddhism, and is located about 2 km east of
+Kai Zenkoji is a temple of Pure Land Buddhism, and is located about 2 km east of JR Kofu station.

-It was built in 1558 by Shingen Takeda.
+This temple was built in 1558 by Takeda Shingen.

 And this temple has many other cultural properties such as Buddha statues and pictures.

-It is a hot spring resort located about 2.5 km northwest of JR Kofu
+Yumura Onsen is a hot spring resort located about 2.5 km northwest of JR Kofu station.

 This hot spring resort was found in 808.